jiyizhezhang/jiyizhezhang.github.io/_pages/research.md

 <div style="flex: 1;">
 <h4>AI-assisted separation process development</h4>
 Moving from lab to manufacturing is never easy.
-In an ideal scenario, we could have digital twin that can simulate the separation process and predict at large scale.
-For this, we develop process models to formulate our formulate and test our understanding of the process.
-Furthermore, we design AI agents (such as reinforcement learning) working as human modelers to assemble models automatically for a given process.
+We develop mechanistic models based on first principles to describe a single separation device or a separation process.
+This allows us to understand the complexity of separation systems, as well as to create a “digital twin” of the separation process to support model-based process optimisation or environmental and techno-economic assessments.
+We are interested in designing AI agents to help us automating the modelling workflow.
+This includes model knowledge representation in a digital format, automated model assembly as well as model calibration.
 </div>

 <div style="flex: 0 0 300px;">